qztweII/9CT-Task-1/Project-development.md

 ---

-## Day 4 - DD-MM-YYYY
+## Day 4 - 07-04-2025
-- [List the objectives or tasks planned for the day]
+- Eli is going to actually start coding the robot and test it

 ### Plans for next time
-- [List tasks or goals for the next workday]
+- get help for code

 ### Other Notes
-- [Any miscellaneous notes, feedback, or ideas]
+- Eli needs the actual color of the blocks